-The FBI has issued a public service announcement warning of the potential for serious cyber attacks on IoT networks.
-The alert states that cyber attackers can and do use IoT devices as anonymous proxies for the purposes of malicious activities, which is nothing new to those in the industry, who have been saying for years that the IoT has severe security issues that essentially make it wide open for the taking.
+The FBI has issued a public service announcement warning of the potential for serious cyberattacks on IoT networks.
+The alert warns that cyber attackers often use IoT devices as anonymous proxies to conduct malicious activities.
+This news comes as no surprise to those in the industry, who’ve expressed concern for years that the IoT’s security issues make it vulnerable to attack.

-The warning goes on to explain that IoT proxy servers are attractive to hackers and cybercriminals because they transmit all internet requests through the device’s IP address, affording them a level of anonymity.
-IoT devices in developed nations are particularly sought after as they allow access to business websites that block traffic from foreign or shady IPs.
-Using an IoT device makes it very difficult to discern malicious traffic from regular traffic.
+IoT proxy servers attract hackers and cybercriminals because they transmit all internet requests through the device’s IP address, affording a level of anonymity.
+Hackers prize IoT devices in developed nations because they allow access to business websites that block traffic from foreign or shady IPs.
+Using an IoT device makes it very difficult to differentiate between malicious and regular traffic.